lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 }
 ```

-Apply the following style to the logo class this sets the background image to both version of the logo depending on which is selected.
+Apply the following style to the logo class this sets the background image to both versions of the logo depending on which one is selected.

 ```css
 .logo {